gouravanirudh05/Programming_2_Project/README.md

 <p align="center">
   <img src="readme-assets/7.png" alt="Class Diagram 7" width="600">
   <p>
-    The UML diagram showcases the LogonStore class and its interface, responsible for user management tasks like adding, deleting, and updating users.
-The InMemoryLogonStore class likely handles data storage and retrieval in memory.
-The Role class, nested within LogonStore, defines user roles with attributes like access level and email.
+    The UML diagram illustrates the Logon class, which encapsulates user login information.
+It includes attributes like role ID, access level, email, password, and salt, along with corresponding getter and setter methods for data retrieval and modification.
+This class likely represents user accounts in a system requiring authentication and authorization.
   </p>
   <br />
 </p>